 - Actions that are inherently better suited for voice.
 These are typically things you want to do hands-free, like hearing a recipe while cooking or making a mental note while driving.
 These types of uses cases also translate very well to devices with screens that require hands-on interactions.
 This is because interacting with screens requires quick taps and gestures that become easier to carry out if the UI is focused on quick, hands-free interactions.

 Create a Persona

 Before designing your conversational interfaces, think about how you want your conversations to feel and sound.
 If you're creating a fun game, you might want to use a whimsical tone.
 If you're creating a news reader, you might want to use a more deliberate, serious tone.

-Many people feel foolish or awkward talking to voice-enabled devices that don’t seem to share their level of conversational experience.
-And because of the intimate, personal nature of a voice, we generally won’t use a VUI that offers no clear advantage over other modes of communication.
-VUI design should be tailored to a person’s mental model of the voice assistant (or any other character taking on the manufactured role in the conversation).
+Many people feel foolish or awkward interacting with devices that don’t seem to share their level of conversational experience.
+And because of the intimate, personal nature of human language, we generally won’t use a conversational UI that offers no clear advantage over other modes of communication.
+UI design should be tailored to a person’s mental model of the assistant (or any other character taking on the manufactured role in the conversation).
 User research will lead the way to understanding that model.
 So we need to design for people, and let the devices follow.

 Picking your voice

 Actions on Google provides different voices to choose from to help you match your persona.

 |Male 2||Food and Drink, Education, Movies, Games (Quiz Show Host)||

 Now that you have chosen a few use cases and decided on a persona, you might be tempted to dive into development, but refuse the urge!